• Featured in logo

 • Soft skills: Soft skills are personality traits that influence how you work with others.
 They are harder to quantify which means they are harder to prove on a resume.
 However, they are also transferable, which is essential for your resume when you don’t have any experience.

-Since you don’t have any experience, all the skills you include will be transferable.
 This means you can use your skills at a job, even if you learned it somewhere.

 Hard Skills